by Carl Russo

 Earlier this year, a court prosecutor found an old cassette in a box she hadn’t opened since her college days of the early 1980s.
-The tape contains the voice of a lecturer, tinged with a rural Sicilian accent, cautioning an audience of students about drugs.
-The speech was not a harangue by a pro-abstinence zealot; it was a dire warning about Mafia hegemony delivered by Rocco Chinnici, at the time one of the world’s foremost experts of organized crime:
+The tape contains the voice of a lecturer, tinged with a rural Sicilian accent, warning a group of students about drugs.
+His speech was not a harangue by an abstinence zealot but a dire warning about Mafia hegemony.
+The speaker was Rocco Chinnici, one of the world’s foremost experts of organized crime:

 Each year thousands of Italians march in tribute to a pair of beloved judges martyred by the Mafia in the 1990s, Giovanni Falcone and Paolo Borsellino.
-Politicians make speeches and dedicate streets in their honor; schoolchildren lay wreathes on their statues.
-But often overlooked is the man who hand-picked these brilliant men for his anti-Mafia pool: Chief Prosecutor Chinnici, who speaks from beyond the grave on that cheap cassette recorded four months before his murder of 1983.
+Politicians make speeches and dedicate streets in their honor.
+Schoolchildren lay wreathes on their statues.
+But often overlooked is the man who hand-picked these brilliant men to work in his anti-Mafia pool: Chief Prosecutor Chinnici, who speaks from beyond the grave on that cheap cassette recorded four months before his murder, in 1983.